Preparation

 -

-Wear comfortable clothing with easy access to the tattoo area
+Wear loose, comfortable clothing with easy access to the tattoo area

 -

-Inform me in advance of your appointment if you have allergies (especially adhesives), medical conditions, or take blood thinners
+Inform me in advance if you have allergies (especially adhesives), medical conditions, or take blood thinners

 -